Should Amazon Or Netflix Try To Acquire AMC In 2021? | Benzinga

 Following the recent, unheralded wave of retail investor interest in AMC amid the Reddit rally — and subsequent fall back to earth — it’s high time to ask the question once again: Does it make sense for Amazon or Netflix to make the move into the physical theater space?

-For starters, with AMC shares trading around $7 for a corresponding market cap of $2.32 billion, this valuation is a pittance for either of the FAANG tech giants.
+For starters, with AMC shares trading around $7 for a corresponding market cap of $2.32 billion, along with an enterprise value of $11.35 billion, this valuation is a pittance for either of the FAANG tech giants.

 It can be said the financial risk to either Amazon or Netflix of an AMC M&A would be minimal at worst, with market caps of $1.69 trillion and $244 billion, respectively.